-Northern lights Cork tonight
+Northern lights in Cork tonight

 Kp 1 is well below the Kp 6–7 threshold needed for aurora to be visible from Cork.